 - Reese's Peanut Butter Cups - You can also use mini-sized unwrapped Reese's peanut butter cups.

-How to make Chocolate Peanut Butter Cake
+How to Make No Bake Peanut Butter Icebox Cake

+Add a second layer of crackers.
+Spread a thin layer of hot fudge sauce.
 Top with a layer of creamy peanut butter cream cheese.

 Then sprinkle with mini chocolate chips.